USA Banner

 • The NCMM hosted an Illinois Roundtable that brought together state-level CCAM grantees, such as Human Services, Transportation, and Corrections, to exchange information and determine opportunities for future coordination and collaboration.

 1.1.7 - By 2026, identify and engage with at least five new, relevant multisector national and state partners each year through the CCAM partner network to strengthen the CCAM’s goals.
-2024* To achieve this PM, the CCAM launched the Multisector Partner Directory (Directory), a living resource that showcases national partners.
+Completed (2024) To achieve this PM, the CCAM launched the Multisector Partner Directory (Directory), a living resource that showcases national partners.

 To promote multisector collaboration through the Directory, FTA’s TA Centers hosted events across CCAM agencies and their TA Centers.
 These events included: